Nanosensors Inside Plants for Parsons School of Design

 Download 1800 Pixels JPEG Image.

-Explore our ready-to-use articles on Argus, available in multiple languages: French, Turkish, Arabic (Standard), Hindi, Italian, German, Portuguese, Korean, Indonesian, Japanese, Russian, Chinese (Mandarin), English, Spanish and Dutch, for your feature stories.
+Our Argus articles are prepped and available in these languages: English, Italian, German, Spanish, Portuguese, French, Turkish, Arabic (Standard), Korean, Indonesian, Japanese, Russian, Chinese (Mandarin), Dutch and Hindi, ready for your use.

 Argus is a living plant that continuously monitors water for heavy metal impurities, with nanosensors inside its leaves.
 These sensors, of the order 2nm, are injected inside the leaves and stay within the intercellular space.
 A living plant continuously samples water in the environment and any impurities that come along with it.
 Such method of detecting heavy metal toxicity is real time, showing a visible output within 15mins to 2 hours, in contrast to current lab methods.